-IDLO Issues HIV-related Legal Toolkit in Four Languages
+IDLO Issues HIV-related Legal Toolkit in six Languages

 HIV-related legal services are an essential component of an effective national HIV response.
 They enable people living with HIV and key populations to have access to justice for HIV-related problems and to obtain protection and redress.
 They should be accessible and affordable to all communities affected by the epidemic.
 However, such legal services are often absent or inadequate to meet the needs of these populations.
 Capacity building as well as guidance and tools on the programmatic elements, planning, costing, monitoring and evaluation of HIV-related legal service are essential for scaling up these programs.